Dog Itchy Paws Home Remedy. a Helpful and useful guide

 There are two ways to use baking soda to bath your dog.
 Dry baking soda bath will make sure that your dog smells good before you can give him a full wet bath.
 A dog with itchy paws will need a dry baking soda bath which is more comfortable than a full bath.
 For instance, if he has fungal infection water may irritate his itchy paws.
 Instead, you can apply baking soda to ease the symptoms.

-You should be careful however not to apply baking soda on your dog’s face.
-This is because it might cause irritation to the eyes.
+You should be careful however not to apply baking soda on your dog’s face. .
 This is the most recommended method of eliminating itchy paws in dogs.

 Dog Itchy Paws Home Remedy